Budibase/website/content/blog/inside-it/citizen-developer-tools.md

 Now that we have a stronger picture of the key decision points when choosing citizen developer software, we can think about the specific steps you need to follow to build an effective software stack.

 For our purposes today, we’re only focused on choosing software.
-For a fuller discussion of relevant operational issues, check out our in-depth guide to working with **citizen developers**.
+For a fuller discussion of relevant operational issues, check out our in-depth guide to working with [citizen developers](/blog/inside-it/citizen-developers/).

 Here we go!